-On 6th February 1907 in St. George's, Dublin, Emily Eveline Dowling, eldest daughter of victualler Patrick Dowling of 16 Prospect Road, Glasnevin, married civil servant William Prescott of 102 Donore Avenue, son the dyer John Prescott.
+On 6th February 1907 in St. George's, Dublin, Emily Eveline Dowling, eldest daughter of victualler Patrick Dowling of 16 Prospect Road, Glasnevin, married civil servant and customs clerk, William Prescott of 102 Donore Avenue, son of the dyer John Prescott.
 The wedding was witnessed by Joseph Dowling, Emily's brother, and Elizabeth Prescott.

 By 1911 the family of Patrick Dowling and Elizabeth Pennefather had moved to 6 Prospect Road in Glasnevin, North Dublin, and James Patrick was noted on the census as an invalid.
 His place of worship was the Hillsborough Roman Catholic Chapel, while the rest of the family attended St. George's.

-James Patrick aka Patrick Dowling, died on 27th May 1912 at 96 Donore Terrace; daughter Annie Dowling of Donore Terrace was present.
+James Patrick aka Patrick Dowling, butcher, died on 27th May 1912 at 96 Donore Terrace; daughter Annie Dowling of Donore Terrace was present.